w3c/wcag/11ty/README.md

 ## Usage

+Make sure you have Node.js installed.
+This has primarily been tested with v20, the current LTS at time of writing.

+If you use [fnm](https://github.com/Schniz/fnm) or [nvm](https://github.com/nvm-sh/nvm) to manage multiple Node.js versions, you can switch to the recommended version by typing `fnm use` or `nvm use` (with no additional arguments) while in the repository directory.

-Make sure you have Node.js v20 installed.
-You can download an installer from [https://nodejs.org/en](nodejs.org), or use a tool like [https://github.com/Schniz/fnm](fnm) which allows installing multiple versions locally.
+Otherwise, you can download an installer from [nodejs.org](https://nodejs.org/).

 First, run `npm i` in the root directory of the repository to install dependencies.